White Cloud Mountain Minnow - Tanichthys albonubes

 Aquarium Category: Community Fish

-White Cloud Mountain Minnows are peaceful, active shoaling fish.
-Suitable tank mates include other small temperate fish such as Zebra Danios, Rosy Barbs in larger tanks, Hillstream Loaches, small peaceful gobies, temperate livebearers in compatible water and peaceful bottom dwellers that enjoy cooler conditions.
+White Cloud Mountain Minnows are peaceful, active community fish.
+Suitable tank mates include other temperate or cooler-water community fish such as small danios, Rosy Barbs in compatible setups, Hillstream Loaches, Peppered Corys, Barbatus Corys, weather-tolerant livebearers in suitable water, and other calm fish that enjoy cooler, well-oxygenated conditions.

 Feeding:

 White Cloud Mountain Minnows are easy-feeding omnivores.
-Offer quality fine flakes, micro pellets and small granules as the staple diet.
-Supplement with small frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae and small bloodworm.
-Seriously Fish notes that they accept standard aquarium foods readily, but show best condition and colour when given regular small live or frozen foods.
+Offer quality fine flakes, micro pellets or small granules as the staple diet.
+Supplement with frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae and finely chopped bloodworm.

 Behaviour in the Aquarium: